Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

-\paragraph{Random vs. Similar In-Context Examples} Prior works have highlighted the importance of relevant in-context examples, such as those based on similarity \cite{liu2021makes} and diversity \cite{Levy2022DiverseDI}.
+Prior works have highlighted the importance of relevant in-context examples, such as those based on similarity \cite{liu2021makes} and diversity \cite{Levy2022DiverseDI}.
 Yet, many studies do not do example specific retrieval and use random examples for its simplicity.
-Throughout our experiments (except for Section~\ref{sec:known_set} which constructs universal in-context set for all examples in evaluation dataset), we retrieved similar in-context examples for each evaluation example.
+Throughout our experiments in Section \ref{sec:ordering_results}, we retrieved similar in-context examples for each evaluation example.
 How would our results hold if we use randomly select in-context examples?

-We summarize the results here, and report the full results in Appendix \ref{app:random}.
-First, with randomly retrieved in-context examples, models still learn to follow the answer ordering strategy shown in in-context examples but substantially less than when using similar incontext examples.
+First, with randomly retrieved in-context examples, models still learn to follow the answer ordering strategy shown in in-context examples but substantially less than when using similar in-context examples (Table \ref{tab:learning_random} in the appendix).
 Second, we find that the number of generated answer is affected similarly, with using \textsc{alphabet} ordering leads to the highest number of generated answers.
-However, we see invariant performances on end tasks.
+However, we see invariant performances on end tasks (Table \ref{tab:random_examples} in the appendix).
 Carefully constructing relevant in-context examples is more meaningful than doing it for random in-context examples.
 This suggests that if you do not have large enough training examples to recover semantically relevant in-context examples, careful construction of prompt might not yield changes in end task performance.